 We believe that every child should have an opportunity to create, experience and participate in extraordinary work.
 At the heart of Artsmark, seven quality principles give structure and substance to a curriculum which can unlock the potential of children and young people and help them to develop their skills and talents.
 The process will enrich, develop and strengthen your school’s arts and culture provision.
 Artsmark also celebrates your school’s strengths and helps you to share them with the wider world.

 As part of their Artsmark journey, getting involved in projects that darts runs and visiting exhibitions and events at The Point, can support schools to enrich, develop and strengthen their cultural provision.

-If you would like more information about achieving your Arts Award or Arts Mark contact Assistant Director, Helen Jones – firstname.lastname@example.org
+If you would like more information about achieving your Arts Award or Arts Mark contact Director: Arts and Education, Sarah on email@example.com

-or Aoibheann Kelly’s – Schools Engagement Manager (Artsmark) Yorkshire region email@example.com
+You can also contact Aoibheann Kelly, Schools Engagement Manager (Artsmark) Yorkshire region on firstname.lastname@example.org

 exhibitions schools teachers